Breaking the limits of purification: Postselection enhances heat-bath algorithmic cooling: Concluding remarks

-\emph{Concluding remarks.---} We have shown that protocols incorporating indefinite causal order can dramatically outperform HBAC protocols that were previously thought to be optimal.
-Our protocols make use of a quantum switch to apply two unitary operations in a superposition of causal order in place of the single unitary in standard algorithmic cooling protocols, deterministically generating a vast number of completely pure quantum states.
-This solidifies the import of ICO in surpassing quantum limits that themselves already supersede classical bounds.
+We have shown that protocols incorporating \sugg{coherent superpositions and postselection} can outperform HBAC protocols that were previously thought to be optimal.
+Our protocols make use of a quantum switch to apply \suggOLD{a superposition of} two unitary operations in place of the single unitary in standard algorithmic cooling protocols, deterministically generating a vast number of completely pure quantum states.
+This solidifies the import of ICO in \suggOLD{\sugg{\textit{instructing}} us how to surpass} quantum limits that themselves already supersede classical bounds.